Ancient Times (when gods still walked the earth among humans)

 He looked at his savior, the one who was his new mother.

 “Mother Yin."
 He said with his returned voice and laid his head on her shoulder.
 Closing his eyes, he fell fast to sleep again.
-The nightmares from earlier in the day long gone.
+The nightmares from earlier in the day were now long gone.

 “Xiao Bo, my son.”Warmth spread through Quan Yin’s heart.
 She was finally a mother.
 This precious one was now hers.
 No one could say anything against it.
 Not the Jade King or the Heavens.
 This was her child and she was going to do what was best for him.
 Unfortunately, She needed to decide where to take him.
 She could not take him to her palace in the City of Gods.
 Only immortals and Gods were allowed there.
 Xiao Bo was not immortal nor a god.
 As a 9-tail fox, he was only a spirit and could not enter the City of Gods.
 She needed a place to raise him until he gained immortality.